This creamy three bean stew is the ideal healthy comfort food - with fresh veg and three types of beans, in a luxurious creamy tomato sauce!

 - 1 vegetable stock cube, crumbled

-- Heat 1 tbsp oil in a large saucepan, and add the diced onion and carrot.
+- Heat a dash of oil in a large saucepan, and add the diced onion and carrot.
 Cook over a medium heat for a few minutes, stirring regularly, until the onion has softened slightly.
-Add the garlic, courgette and mushrooms, and cook for a further 5 minutes, until the vegetables are fairly soft.
+Add the garlic, courgette and mushrooms, and cook for a further 5 minutes, until the vegetables are beginning to soften.

-- Add the three tins of beans, tin of tomatoes, tomato soup, water and crumbled stock cube.
-Also add the oregano, and season to taste.
-Bring to a simmer. and cook for around 20-30 minutes, stirring occasionally, until the liquid has reduced to produce a thick sauce.
-Add the parsley and creme fraiche, mix to combine, and serve warm.
+- Bring to a simmer, and cook for around 20-30 minutes, stirring occasionally, until the liquid has reduced to produce a thick sauce.